Average Car Insurance Cost Per Year in 2026

 When you pay monthly instead of annually, you're not just splitting your annual premium into 12 parts — you're often paying more in total due to installment fees and the loss of pay-in-full discounts.

-How Monthly Fees and Interest Add Up
+How Monthly Fees Add Up

 | Annual Premium | Monthly Fee | Total Monthly Fees/Year | True Annual Cost (Monthly) |